Da Kink in My Hair (TV series)

-Da Kink in My Hair was a Canadian television sitcom.
+Da Kink in My Hair is a Canadian television sitcom.
 Based on the play of the same name by Trey Anthony, the story was adapted into a television show and aired on Global during prime time.
 It was the first comedy series on a national private mainstream broadcaster that was created by and starring Black women in Canada.
 The series had centred on a hair salon in the heart of Toronto's Caribbean-Canadian community, Eglinton West.
 The series debuted on Global on October 14, 2007, and the final episode aired on May 14, 2009.
 It was the winner of the Canadian Association of Broadcasters Best Fiction Series prize in 2008 and won a Gemini Award for Best Hair.
 The series has been rebroadcast on Television Jamaica.

 Cast

 The show stars Ordena Stephens-Thompson as Novelette "Letty" Campbell, the Caribbean-Canadian owner of a hair salon in Toronto.
 Trey Anthony, the writer of the original play on which the series was based, also stars as Letty's sister Joy.

 The original cast also included Ngozi Paul, Richard Fagon, and Conroy Stewart.
 In season 2, the role of Dre was recast and Daniel J. Gordon assumed the role created by Stewart.